+3. From Remšenik.
 From the end of the valley we first ascend to the side ridge, where we visit the three rock windows (Felsentore/Vrata).
 Then we continue to the main ridge where just below Potočka zijalka this route joins the one from Slovenian side.
-After viewing the cave by one of the two variants on top.
+After viewing the cave, by one of the two variants on top.
 4 h, a few secured and exposed passages (T3).

 4. By the east ridge.
 This is also a nice, but longer ascent which misses however the two landmarks of Olševa.
 From Spodnje Sleme pass we go by a cart road and then a marked path on the east ridge and by it beautifully on top.
 2 h 30 min.
 Easy walk up (T2).

 5. From the north.
 From Zadnji travnik (meadow) you take a marked path towards the south.
 It brings you on the main ridge east of the main summit.
 2 h.
 Easy walk up (T2).
 The second variant goes even more towards the west - through the ravine of Mrzli dol.
 This ravine reaches the main ridge west of the main summit, near the rocks of Visoka peč (between Obel kamen and Govca).
 Both north variants are used as ski tour itineraries.